180D-FW-2023/Team7/README.md

 # Installation
 Assuming that the Pi has been configured to allow SSH.

-Wifi Configuration for UCLA's eduroam
+Wifi configuration for UCLA's eduroam, ignore if using a private network.
 ```
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```